freealise/freealise/plots/readme.md

 - stupid teacher of literature as unconscious villain

 - life of Leon Theremin as drama with actors ?

-- 'in soviet russia all is inverted', absurdist sci-fi like 'Through the looking glass'
+- 'in soviet russia all is inverted'

 - SG analysis of MK ??